LeoNatan/LNPopupController/README.md

 ### Features

-* Supports iOS 26 glass design
+* Supports iOS 26 glass design, while maintaining a system-apropriate look and feel on previous iOS versions
 * Available for iOS 13 and above, as an Xcode framework or an SPM package
 * Good citizen in modern UIKit world
 * For SwiftUI, check out the [LNPopupUI library](https://github.com/LeoNatan/LNPopupUI).